 Who We Are

-Our Mission: To study and protect carnivores at risk of extinction and the mountain ecosystems they call home through innovative science, strong partnerships and local community action.
+Our Mission is to study and restore carnivore populations at risk of extinction and the mountain ecosystems they call home through innovative science, strong partnerships and local community action.

 DaleA Mount Rainier wolverine from our study area.
 Photo Credit: Kayla Shively, Cascades Carnivore Project Field Alumnus